Cutting planes for signomial programming: Introduction

 Our first cutting plane algorithm is based on the intersection cut paradigm \cite{conforti2011}.
 As shown in \Cref{sec.prem}, one can approximate a nonconvex set $\cS$ using its polyhedral outer approximation.
 This requires the construction of $\cS$-free sets, i.e., closed convex sets containing none of the interiors of $\cS$.
 The main insight about $\cS$-free sets for a nonconvex set $\cS$ is that they provide an explicit and useful description of the convex parts of the complement of $\cS$.
 In \Cref{sec.max} we extend several general results from the literature on maximal $\cS$-free sets.
 In \Cref{sec.icforsp} we give the transformation procedure leading to $\cSt$ and construct $\cSt$-free sets from the transformation.
 We show that these sets are also signomial-lift-free and maximal in the nonnegative orthant.
 We also discuss the separation of intersection cuts.

 To ensure convergence of the sBB algorithm, a common assumption for SP is that all variables are bounded.
 Our second cutting plane algorithm aims to approximate $\cSt$ within a hypercube.
 In \Cref{sec.outerforsp}, we provide an extended formulation for the convex envelope of the concave function $\psi_{\beta}$ over the hypercube.
 This formulation yields a convex set including $\cSt$ (which is a convex outer approximation of $\cSt$), so that we can generate outer approximation cuts by projection.
 We prove that $\psi_{\beta}$ is a supermodular function.
-For $h=2$ we provide a closed expression for its convex envelope by exploiting supermodularity, which allows us to remove the projection step.
+For $h=2$ we provide a closed expression for its convex envelope by exploiting supermodularity, which allows us to get rid of the projection step.

 For the computational part of this study, we note that signomials are one of the four main types of nonlinearities found in the mixed-integer NLP library (\minlplib) \cite{minlpsurveyAN, minlplib}.
-Our relaxation approach does not require factorization or the introduction of intermediate functions, so implementing the proposed cutting planes in the general-purpose solver \scip is straightforward.
+Our relaxation approach does not require factorization or the introduction of intermediate functions, so implementing the proposed cutting planes in the general-purpose solver \scip is straightforward, and the outer approximation cut algorithm is integrated in \scip since version 9.0 \cite{BolusaniEtal2024}.
 In \Cref{sec.comp}, we perform computational tests with instances from \minlplib and observe improvements to \scip default settings due to the proposed valid inequalities.